Gholam-Hossein/View-bmfont-.fnt-file/README.md

 ## Contributing
 Contributions are welcome!
 Fork the repository, make improvements, and submit pull requests.
 Suggestions for features (e.g., font selection dropdown, additional font formats) are appreciated.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For questions or support, open an issue in this repository or contact the maintainer.
 ```

 ---